psevestre/openid-fapi/Financial_API_WD_001.md

 ### 5.1 Introduction

-The OIDF Financial-grade API (FAPI) is a REST API that provides JSON data.
-These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.
+The OIDF Financial-grade API (FAPI) security profile specifies security requirements for API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

-Read-only access is generally viewed to pose a lower risk than the write access and as such, the characteristics required of the tokens are different and the methods to obtain tokens are explained separately.
+FAPI Security Profile 1.0 - Part 1: Baseline and [Part 2: Advanced][Part2] specify different levels of security.
+The characteristics required of the tokens are different and the methods to obtain tokens are explained separately.
+This document specifies the baseline security provisions.

 ### 5.2 Baseline security provisions

 #### 5.2.1 Introduction

-Read-only access is a lower risk scenario compared to the write access; therefore the protection level can also be lower.
-However, since the FAPI can provide potentially sensitive information, it requires more protection level than a basic [RFC6749] requires.
+Some APIs, such as ones that provide potentially sensitive information, require a greater level of protection than basic [RFC6749] requires.
+FAPI provides such greater protection.

 As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following to the baseline profile of the FAPI Security Profile 1.0.